MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/view-entity-data-power-bi.md

 > While this feature is disabled, the existing Common Data Service connector still works using the import connection mode.

 You can use Power BI Desktop to view tables in Common Data Service.
-The table record data that you can access from your environment is read-only.
+The table row data that you can access from your environment is read-only.
 Data access uses the Common Data Service security model that is the same used to access table row data using a Power Apps app.